9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they’ve achieved:

 Since their founding, CURE Childhood Cancer has improved the lives of millions of children with cancer and their families.
-Since 2010, they have invested over $38 million in cutting-edge cancer research, including the development of genetic testing for children with high-risk tumors.
+For example, since 2010, they have invested over $38 million in cutting-edge cancer research, including the development of genetic testing for children with high-risk tumors.
 Furthermore, in 2021, their Open Arms Meal Program provided 13,000 boxed meals to families in hospitals.
 In the same year, their Early Outreach Program distributed 342 tote bags to newly diagnosed families.

 Ways to contribute: